Quantum interference and coherence in one-dimensional disordered and localized quantum walk: Quantum coherence and interference in QW

-The first two terms in Eq.\,(\ref{eq7}) corresponds to the sum of the probability densities at $(i+1)$ and $(i-1)$ at time $t$ and last two terms are responsible for the interference in the position space of the quantum walk.
-Therefore, interference at each point of position space at a given time-step can be given in terms of degree of interference ($\mu$) i.e.,
+\end{widetext} The denominator in Eq.\,\eqref{eq8} corresponds to the sum of the probability densities at $(x+1)$ and $(x-1)$ at time $t$ due to the different coin states but the numerator are responsible for the interference visibility in the position space of the QW.
+Therefore, interference at point $x$ of position space at a given time-step $(t+1)$ can be visuals in terms of degree of interference ($\mu$) as,

-Fig.\,\ref{fig4} and Fig.\,\ref{fig5} shows coherence measure at each point in position space with respect to time (number of steps).
-From inspection we can say that the probability in position space reflects the degree of coherence in at each position.
+where, $\psi^*$ is the conjugate of $\psi$ and for SQW and TQW, $\theta$ is position and time dependent, respectively.
+Fig.\,\ref{fig4} shows degree of interference ($\mu$) at each point in position space with respect to time (number of steps).